Ryan Berube: High school swimming

 Berube was born on December 26, 1973 in Tequesta, Florida to Susan and Richard Berube and grew up swimming, boating, and water skiing on Florida's East coast.
 He began receiving swim training from Coach Dick Cavanah at the North Palm Beach Country Club, beginning around age 11.
-An attendee and 1992 graduate of The Benjamin School in Palm Beach, twenty miles South of Tequesta, he trained with their swim team, also coached by Dick Cavanah.
+An attendee and 1992 graduate of The Benjamin School in Palm Beach, he trained with their swim team, also coached by Dick Cavanah.
 Cavanah, a former elite competitive swimmer for the University of Missouri and seasoned coach, took his first coaching job in 1971.
 He began coaching at The Benjamin School in 1977 and the North Palm Beach Country Club in 1975.

 While swimming for the Benjamin School as a Senior, Berube became a state champion and set personal best times winning the 500 freestyle in 4:26.35, and the 200 Individual Medley in 1:49.49 at the Class 3A Florida State Championship in 1991.
 At the State Championship's 200 Medley Relay event, he demonstrated exceptional speed for a middle distance swimmer, recording a personal best time of 20.6 for his 50 freestyle anchor leg, though the team took third place with a combined time of 1:39.98.

 Showing leadership as he matured as a swimmer, he was Captain of the 1991 U.S. National Junior Team.
 Receiving recognition as an outstanding regional performer, he was named "Boy's Swimmer of the Year", and made the Palm Beach Posts "All Area Swim Team".
 In statewide competition two months before starting SMU, at the Sunshine State Games in July, 1992, he won five events, receiving a plaque for the most points in the Senior Men's Division.